shadabwahidullah/ToDo-List-React/README.md

 # Todo list with react
-This is todo list app developed using React and Rudex
+This is todo list app developed using React and Rudex.